and Body Piercing Program

 All equipment used must be disposable or

-properly sterilized using acceptable sterilization methods.
+properly sterilized using acceptable sterilization

-working properly.
+that it is working properly.
 Records of these tests must be kept for 2 years

 Anyone wanting a tattoo or piecing must

 guardian, who must sign a consent form

 Records must be kept by the business for

 at least 2 years for every procedure preformed.
-These

-records must include the name and address of the customer, as well as the date
+of the customer, as well as the date of the procedure,

-a business closes
+that a business closes